F3-2

 Maytag Lower oven temperature sensor open (double oven models)

-F3-2 error, lower oven not heating correctly or shutting off
+The F3-2 error appears, and the lower oven is not heating correctly or is shutting off.

 Advertisements